Cultural diffusion

 religions, technologies, languages—between individuals, whether within a single culture or from one culture to another.

+The concept was introduced by Leo Frobenius in his 1897/98 publication Der westafrikanische Kulturkreis.

 It is distinct from the diffusion of innovations within a specific culture.
 Examples of cultural diffusion include the spread of the war chariot and of iron smelting in ancient times, and the use of automobiles and Western business suits in the 20th century.

 Types

 Five major types of cultural diffusion have been defined: